 The Board are all amputees with personal experience of the barriers to be overcome as the result of limb loss.
 Our directors are individuals from corporate, community, health, and non-profit sectors.

-The Board’s ensures the organisation is above all accountable to stakeholders and its members.
-The board also ensures management processes are conducted legally and ethically and that risk is mitigated in the daily management and operation of the society
+The Board ensures the organisation is above all accountable to stakeholders and its members.
+The Board also ensures management processes are conducted legally and ethically and that risk is mitigated in the daily management and operation of the Society

 The Board of Management have established a number of Sub-Committees to oversee specific areas of governance and strategy.

 Lyn has been an LBKA since September 2001 and joined the Tasmanian Amputees in 2003.
 Lyn has held several positions on the executive and is the current President.
 She is the Tasmanian delegate on the National Amputee Advisory Council whose mission is to provide information and support to Amputee’s and their families while prompting an inclusive community.